 *not just what object selling, but the whole vibe of feeling selling

-*gallery is vision of success
+*gallery is a vision of success

 *About Page is still about Susan – not me.
 Always about Susan

-*never have a dead end page – always have another page to go to
+*never have a dead-end page – always have another page to go to

-*make website feel like a helpful human
+*make the website feel like a helpful human

 Crushing Your Goals

-At the next break out session at the Business Boutique Conference, while we were waiting to get started, I talked with the person next to me.
+At the next break-out session at the Business Boutique Conference, while we were waiting to get started, I talked with the person next to me.
 She is also a photographer.
 I asked her for one piece of advice and after she thought for a minute, she said, “Don’t forget you in your business.”
 She gave an example of her client posting a picture of him holding his merchandise and even though it was a bad quality photo, it got more notice on Instagram than the polished photos of the merchandise alone.
 That sounds like a goal for me…

 Alex Judd went over how he came up with his 2019 goals while on a four-hour plane ride on New Year’s Eve day.
 Dreaming meaningful goals should take time and thought.